 Tis’ the season to be jolly, right?
 At least that is what the song says.
 Don’t get me wrong, I love the holiday season.
 I usually start counting down the days ‘til Christmas in September.
 I love the decorating.
 I love the shopping.
 I love the traditions and spending time with family and friends.
 I want to do all the special things with my kids while they are still young and want to do them with me.
 I strive to make each year magical and create memories that my family will cherish forever.
 The problem is, is that all this holiday fun can also result in a lot of holiday stress.

-When I imagine the holidays, I imagine myself looking and feeling fabulous from head to mistletoe.
+When I imagine the holidays, I definitely don’t imagine any holiday stress.
+Instead I imagine myself looking and feeling fabulous from head to mistletoe.
 My home is filled with the aroma of the cookies that are baking in my perfectly clean kitchen.
 Every room in the house is decorated like something out of a Pottery Barn catalog.
 And, “Elf” has just returned for the season with the best North Pole breakfast ever.

 My ideal calendar is filled with Christmas train rides, caroling with friends, ice skating under the twinkle lights, and anything else that would make this season unforgettable.
 Yep, this is what I imagine and anticipate when we are still early into November, but that all changes right about Thanksgiving when reality starts to set in.

 Tips for Reducing Holiday Stress